Thairo Estrada Preview, Player Props: Giants vs. Braves

-Thairo Estrada -- batting .366 in his past 10 games -- will be in action for the San Francisco Giants versus the Atlanta Braves, with Max Fried on the mound, on August 26 at 4:05 PM ET.
+The San Francisco Giants and Thairo Estrada, who went 0-for-4 last time out, battle Jared Shuster and the Atlanta Braves at Oracle Park, Sunday at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Braves.
+He had a hitless performance in his previous game (0-for-4) against the Braves.

 Thairo Estrada Game Info & Props vs. the Braves